 AP Sports Writer

 PISCATAWAY, N.J.
-(AP) -- Rutgers fired basketball coach Mike Rice on Wednesday after a videotape aired showing him shoving, grabbing and throwing balls at players in practice and using gay slurs.
+(AP) -- Fueled by outrage from even the governor when the video went public, Rutgers fired basketball coach Mike Rice on Wednesday after deciding it didn't go far enough by suspending and fining him for shoving, kicking and throwing balls at players along with spewing gay slurs.

-Rutgers athletic director Tim Pernetti was given a copy of the video in late November by a former employee.
-After hiring independent investigators to analyze the tape, he suspended Rice for three games, fined him $75,000 and ordered him to attend anger management classes.
-University president Robert Barchi signed off on the initial punishment.
+Athletic director Tim Pernetti was given a copy of the tape by a former employee in November and, after an independent investigator was hired to review it, Rice was suspended for three games, fined $75,000 and ordered to attend anger management classes.
+University president Robert Barchi signed off on the penalty.

-But in a Wednesday email, Rutgers referred to new information and "a review of previously discovered issues" as the reasons for Rice's termination.
+But on Wednesday, Rutgers referred to new information and "a review of previously discovered issues" as the reasons for Rice's termination.

 "As I stated three months ago after I watched the video how deeply regrettable those actions (were).
 I also stated I was going to try to work on changing.
 I think I've accomplished a lot of that," Rice said.
 "I can't say anything right now except I'm sorry and there will never be a time where I'm going to use any of that as an excuse or there will be any excuse.